Consolidated Steel Corporation: Maywood plant

 On 26 June 1927 Union Iron Works formally opened the first unit of a new multi-million dollar plant on their 25-acre tract at Stauson and Garfield avenues (33.98220°N 118.14218°W).

 26 July 1930, Consolidated Steel purchased 50 acre at NE corner of Eastern and Stauson avenues (33.98645°N 118.1613°W).

 The Union, Baker and Llewellyn Iron Works were competitors prior to consolidation in the markets of steel fabrication and erection in the Los Angeles area.

+In August 1930 plans were being implemented to erect the typical shops of a steel plant on the tract at Slauson and Eastern.
+The projected cost was $1,000,000 including machinery.
+Predecessor plants were to be dismantled and moved to the new location.

-During World War II Landing craft mechanized were constructed to completion in the plant and their motors and hull integrity tested on site in a large water tank.
+During World War II 761 Landing craft mechanized were constructed to completion in the plant and their motors and hull integrity tested on site in a large water tank.

+Also built were 403 5-inch/38 twin mounts.

+Consolidated built the first blast furnace of the Kaiser Fontana integrated mill in 1942.

+In 1949 the plant was 60 acres in size with equipment for the manufacture and erection of heavy steel products.
+Including 26 to 36-inch welded pipe, structural steel for industrial and commercial buildings, bridges and railcar frames; cement kilns; penstocks; storage tanks (gas, oil, water, chemicals).

 After the war

 Shortly after the end of the war, in September 1945, Consolidated Steel bought the assets of the Western Pipe and Steel Company of California, another wartime shipbuilding firm, for $6,217,373.
+The property consisted of main plants at South San Francisco and Vernon and small plants serving local industries in Taft, Fresno and Phoenix.

 In October 1946 a shipyard on Manicani Island off the coast of Samar in the Philippines came under the control of Consolidated and Bechtel interests under the name of Philippine Consolidated Shipyards.
 Initial contracts from the U.S. Navy for conversion, repair and construction of small craft, which was completed in August 1947 after which Philippine Consolidated carried on with similar work in Manila and Cavite.